cran/xpose4/README.md

 ## Don’t Panic

-Andrew Hooker (andrew.hooker at farmbio.uu.se) should be able to get you an answer if you run into trouble.
+Andrew Hooker (andrew.hooker at farmaci.uu.se) should be able to get you an answer if you run into trouble.
 The website
 <https://uupharmacometrics.github.io/xpose4/> should also be of help.